aaltonewmedia/learn.newmedia.dog/content/courses/visual-programming-workshop/04-thursday/index.md

 ### Outcome

-You can approach this project in many different ways.
-There is no one correct way.

-- Start with a clear concept and try to create that vision
-- Import lots of materials and start messign around with it and see where it takes you like you be sketching with the code
-- Explore some - [TouchDesigner Tutorials]({{<ref "/tutorials/touchdesigner">}} "TD Tutorials") and do a couple of them

 Your outcome can be, but is not limited to:

 - A video file that you record/render/animate/generate (video art, music video, animation, short film etc.)